-MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN 31st MARCH 2016 AND 10th AUGUST 2016 (DATEOF THE REPORT):
+MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN 31st MARCH 2017 AND 10th AUGUST 2017 (DATEOF THE REPORT):

-During the year under review there are no material changes and commitments affectingthe financial position of the Companyoccurred between the end of the financial year and the dateof the report save and except as mentioned above.
+No material changes and commitments affecting the financial position of the Companyoccurred between the end of the financial year and date of this report.

-SIGNIFICANT AND MATERIAL ORDERS BY THE REGULATORS:
+SIGNIFICANT AND MATERIAL ORDERS BY THE REGULATIONS:

 CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION AND ANALYSIS REPORT:

-A report on Corporate Governance along with the Certificate from M/s.
+A report on 'Corporate Governance' along with the Certificate from M/s.
 Sanghavi &Co.
-Chartered Accountants regarding its compliance and ManagementDiscussion and Analysis Report as stipulated by Regulation 34 of the Securities& Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (Listing Regulations) are set out separately which form part of this Annual Report.
+Chartered Accountants regarding its compliance and 'Management Discussion andAnalysis' Report as stipulated under Regulation 34 of the Listing Regulations are set outseparately which form part of this Annual Report.

-DIRECTORS RESPONSIBILITY STATEMENT:
+DIRECTOR'S RESPONSIBILITY STATEMENT:

-(a) in the preparation of the annual accounts the applicable Accounting Standards hadbeen followed along with proper explanation relating to material departures;
+a. in the preparation of the annual accounts the applicable Accounting Standards hadbeen followed along with proper explanation relating to material departures;

-(c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c. the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(d) the Directors had prepared the annual accounts on a going concern basis;
+d. the Directors had prepared the annual accounts on a going concern basis;

-(e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively and
+e. the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively and

-(f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+f. the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.